Aaamyyy: Solo career, Tempalay

 Furuhara began her solo career in February 2017 as Aaamyyy, after becoming a radio DJ on InterFM's programme Tokyo Scene, where she debuted her song "8PM".
 For her solo career, she decided to sing in Japanese, as a way to reach listeners more easily in Japan.
 Aaamyyy released her debut extended play Weekend EP in September on cassette, recording the entire release on her phone, using the iOS app Figure.
 This was followed by the Maborosi EP in February 2018, as well as a compilation release of this plus her debut EP, entitled Maborosi Weekend, which was her first widely distributed release in Japan.

 In June, Furuhara officially became a member of Tempalay, which lead to the band releasing the extended play Nante Subarashiki Sekai in September, featuring Furuhara as the band's synthesizer player, and as their occasional background vocalist.
 Aaamyyy's final of her three EP series, the Etcetra EP, was released digitally and on cassette in October.

 Aaamyyy began recording her debut album Body in October 2018, releasing it in February 2019.
 A concept album set in 2615, the release was inspired by Netflix television shows such as Black Mirror and Maniac (2018).
 The album featured collaborations with American musician Computer Magic, New York-based group JIL and Japanese group Paellas' vocalist Matton.
 Tempalay's third album With Love from the 21 Century was released in June, and was the band's most commercially successful work to date, reaching #30 on Oricon's weekly charts.

 In March 2020, Aaamyyy collaborated with musician Shin Sakiura for the song "Night Running", which was used as the ending theme song for the Netflix anime series BNA: Brand New Animal.

-In July 2022, Aaamyyy released her fourth EP digitally, entitled ECHO CHAMBER.
+In July 2022, she released her fourth EP digitally, entitled ECHO CHAMBER.

-Personal life

-Furuhara adopted the English name Amy while living in Canada.